 Our mission is to end the HIV/AIDS epidemic in Middle Tennessee.
 We work to achieve this through education, advocacy and support for those at risk of, or living with, HIV.

-With your help, Nashville CARES offers services annually to 70,000 Middle Tennesseans infected and affected by HIV/AIDS, including HIV prevention education to more than 53,000 youth and adults; more than 10,600 confidential HIV tests; and essential support services to 3,000 men, women and children living with the disease.
+Last year, Nashville CARES served more than 50,000 Middle Tennesseans living with or at-risk of HIV/AIDS including HIV prevention education to more than 29,000 youth and adults, more than 10,000 FREE confidential HIV tests, and essential support services to 3,400 men, women and children living with the disease.